inunix3/nchip8/README.md

 ## Building
 You can build simply by creating `build` directory, going to it and calling the cmake (e.g. `cmake ..`)

-Optionally, you can install my interpreter typing something like `sudo cmake --install .`
+Optionally, you can install nchip8 by typing `sudo cmake --install .`

 ## Usage
 Just type `./nchip8` (or `nchip8` if you've installed it)!

-Maybe, for certain games you'd like to change the amount of cycles per second, colors, etc.
+For certain games you may like to change the amount of cycles per second, colors, etc.

 ## Todo
 - ~~Ability to optionally disable flickering~~